robotont/robotont-firmware/docs/firmware_design.md

 The purpose of the interface layer is to isolate `STM32F4 HAL` functions from Robotont's application, which are used for communication with MCU peripherals.

-This approach provides a significant advantage in terms of portability: If in the future `STM32F4 HAL` is no longer needed (either because the MCU family changed or the HAL framework), developers do not need to edit files in the upper layer.
-It is sufficient to change only the interface layer files.
+This approach provides a significant advantage in terms of portability.
+If the MCU family and HAL framework undergo changes, developers need only modify the interface layer files, without editing upper layer files.

 __See [How to add interfaces](how_to_add_interfaces.md) for detailed guide with examples.__